Thriller (Dead and Loving It)

 It is logically impossible for someone to hold these views simultaneously in the same brain.
 They are, and always will be, in direct opposition.
 Were the central message that you must be a citizen of the world, and nationhood is then by extension artificial since it is a construct, using Appiah’s logic, this means that his father wasted his entire life.
 In a rare moment of clarity, embattled UK Prime Minister Theresa May stated, “If you are a citizen of the world, you are a citizen of nowhere.”

 If the nation-state succumbs, we succumb.
-There is no other guarantor of a people’s sovereignty than a state that is a reflection of that people.
+The nation-state is the only true guarantor of a people’s sovereignty, a state that is a reflection of that people and exists to protect and advance their interests and their interests alone.
 The Ottoman Empire reflected the best interests of the Bulgarians no more than the European Union does.
 The EU leadership functions on a supra-national level with no consideration for the individual nation, let alone the individuals within those nations.
 Best if Bulgaria, Hungary, Greece, and all the rest remain subordinate.
 If and when Europe morphs into an extension of Africa and the Middle East, there will be no recourse for those caught in the global deluge of cheap labor.
 Put simply, they will be drowned.
 And the EU isn’t particularly unique in this respect.
 Donna Brazile, Bernie Sanders, Elizabeth Warren—they all admitted the Democratic Presidential Primary in 2016 was rigged, and yet they willingly played along.
 So you have a party that is fundamentally anti-democratic and where your voice is irrelevant.
 When they’re not stuffing the ballot box and preventing sorely-needed voter ID laws from being passed, they weaponize immigration to dispossess Americans of their country and the political power to chart their own destiny.
 As Kevin MacDonald points out, “The racialization of politics is alive and well as whites vote GOP by landslide margins.
 No surprise Democrats want more non-white immigrants.”

 The weaponizing of immigration is a tactic used all across the West by the managerial elites, and it is accompanied by relentless propaganda to invalidate any claims Westerners have on the nations they built.
 The BBC ran some special recently attempting to claim Britain has always been multi-cultural, which is nothing short of a bald-faced lie.
 According to Snopes, America without blacks would be a barren land because, “There are very few crops that [would] flourish because the nation was built on a slave-supported system.”
-My, how ever did my Colonial stock New England ancestors who have been here for four hundred years and probably never even saw a black person until last century—unless it was when they were conscripted to go die for their freedom somewhere in the South—feed themselves?
+My, how ever did my Colonial stock New England ancestors who have been here for four hundred years and probably never even saw a black person until last century feed themselves?
 History is far too complex to boil down to the cardboard cut-out and cherry-picked version on offer from the Left custom-fit to their narrative.
 A proper understanding of history takes into account the human element, and does not foist modern sensibilities upon the past, and it certainly doesn’t trim the inconvenient bits, attribute motive, or distort intention.
 I would never deny the many valuable contributions blacks have made to this country, but to claim that it was entirely built on their backs or that they were instrumental in its design is ludicrous.
 The United States was founded and predominantly constructed by Europeans and people of European descent to be a homeland for their posterity (as evidenced in the Preamble to the Constitution).

 Sadly, I’m not sure ignorance is bliss for these race grievance types because they are constantly in a panicked and tortured existential state railing about every injustice real and perceived, every slight no matter how slight, terrified of being deported or thrown in a death camp somewhere.
 The Founding Fathers agonized over what to do about the blacks once they were freed.
 Their Christian sensibilities told them that slavery was a rotten and morally corrupting business, but they also knew how difficult it was going to be for two very different groups of people to live alongside each other, especially after a well-endowed percentage of one group had literally owned a large percentage of the other.
 They knew there were no easy answers, and that of course continues to be true.
 If the attitudes of the Ta-Nehisi Coates and Michael Eric Dyson types are any indication, however, we must face the possibility that for some, these old wounds are unhealable, the differences irreconcilable.
 Liberia was one attempt to rectify the issue, and no less a luminary than Abraham Lincoln felt an amicable split of black and white was for the best, but few blacks ultimately re-patriated.
 If they viewed America as home, frankly, why would they?
 But for Dyson and company, if, one hundred and fifty years after the Civil War and fifty years after the Civil Rights Movement, they still cannot stop their tears, perhaps they should consider leaving America to escape the clutches of white supremacy once and for all.